navchetna/AIComps/model-serving/vLLM/docker/README.md

-# vLLM Performance Guide for Intel® Xeon® 6
+# vLLM Performance Guide for Intel® Xeon® 6 (using Docker)

 This guide provides an optimized workflow for deploying vLLM on Intel® Xeon® 6 processors.
 It leverages **Intel® Advanced Matrix Extensions (AMX)** and **AVX-512** to achieve up to **2x throughput improvement** over standard installations.